top of page

 b177af79-1528-4425-88d3-d8effce9c798.JPG

-My first significant volunteer experience was on a self-funded trip to teach at the Ballanta Academy in Sierra Leone, Africa.
-I led group and individual theory and instrumental lessons.
-My students and I encountered many hurdles such as limited musical resources and language challenges (intense heat!).
-It was daunting initially, but through this experience I witnessed the way music was able to transcend all cultural and lingual barriers and connect people through a shared passion.
+My first significant experience volunteering was on a self-funded trip to teach at the Ballanta Academy in Sierra Leone, Africa.
+For two weeks I led group and individual music lessons.
+My students and I encountered many obstacles such as limited musical resources and language challenges (not to mention the intense heat!).
+It was daunting at first, but I got to witness music as a force that transcends all cultural and lingual barriers.

 Shortly after the 2020 pandemic hit, I co-founded the non-profit Flying Bedroom Theatre Company.
 We create musical workshops designed to inspire children to enter the arts.
-As soon as the lockdown lifted, we began touring across the United Kingdom to schools and theaters.
-For the youngest children in our audience, we had the privilege of being the first live music they had ever heard.
-This was a profoundly moving experience.
+As soon as the lockdown lifted, we began touring across the United Kingdom to schools and theaters, and connecting children with their local music services.
+I will always treasure having provided the first live music experience these children had ever had.

 Through the connections I made with Flying Bedroom, I spent two months volunteering with the National Welsh Music Service.
 I shadowed peripatetic teachers and led whole-class violin lessons.
 This experience taught me about current music teaching methods in the UK and helped me to conduct research on how we can develop well-rounded musicians from a young age.

 It’s important to me to give back to the educational establishments that have created the person I am today.
 I recently gave a career talk to students at my former middle school.
-I used music, and the story of my career so far, to show the students the importance of always remaining open to trying new experiences.
+Using classical, film and popular music, and the story of my career so far, I demonstrated the importance of always remaining open to trying new experiences.

 I have been giving concerts in care homes in my local community since I was 9 years old.
-I design my concerts sensitively to cater for the diverse needs of the residents including those with dementia.
-My observation is that live music provides residents with a type of stimulation that helps them to reminisce, reconnect and share a joyful social experience.
+The concerts are designed sensitively to cater for the diverse needs of the residents including those with dementia.
+Live music provides residents with a type of stimulation that helps them to reminisce and reconnect.

-Studying at Queens College in New York City has further enhanced my leadership skills to be able to contribute to society by embracing a variety of cultures.
-My first volunteering at Queens College included teaching at the annual viola day alongside esteemed violist Gregory Williams.
+Studying at Queens College in New York City further enhanced my leadership skills to be able to contribute to society by embracing a variety of cultures.
+Educational projects at Queens College included the annual viola day led by violist Gregory Williams, and delivering violin workshops to local schools as a 'Kupferberg Center for the Arts Teaching Artist'.

 bottom of page